fbpx

 Dr. H. Bentley Glass Scholarship

-Congratulations to the 2023 recipient, Jazmine Barnes!
+Congratulations to the 2024 recipient, Tylah Allen!

 The Dr. H. Bentley Glass Scholarship is awarded to a Baltimore City public high school student who intends to pursue post-secondary STEM studies at a four-year college or university or two-year college.
 This $1,500 non-renewable scholarship is intended to support the recipient’s education-related expenses.
 The scholarship recipient will also receive a paid Summer Internship at the Maryland Science Center.